SLip — a Lisp system in JavaScript

 - Lexical and dynamic variables

-- First-class continuations (not to be used with unwind-protect though)
+- Scheme-like first-class continuations (not to be used with unwind-protect though)

 - Separate function/variable namespace (that might be a “misfeature”, depending how you look at it).